NeranjayaDilshan/NeranjayaDilshan/README.md

 ### Hi there 👋  I'm Neranjaya Dilshan
 Software Engineer

-- 🌱 Software Engineer at The Capital Maharaja Organisation Limited
+- 🌱 Senior Software Engineer at The Capital Maharaja Organisation Limited
 - 📫 How to reach me: neranjayadilshan@gmail.com